 Located on the second level of the museum, its restaurant serves classic favorites that are sure to warm the heart, like funnel cakes, hot dogs, tomato pies, and Jersey Shore fries.
 Pulled Pork sliders, Lobster rolls, crab cakes and more are also available, as are more than 40 beers on tap, and an impressive wine list.
 The best part about it is that all the games are set for free plays, which means unlimited plays are included in your admission.
 Admission starts as low as $7.50 for 30 minutes.

 Surfing Museum – This museum strives to document, preserve, and display the history of surfing in the State of Florida, with an emphasis on Palm Beach County.
-The Museum offers an extensive documentation of surfing in the eastern United States, historic surf board displays, an M.E.
+The Museum offers an extensive documentation of surfing in the eastern United States, historic surfboard displays, an M.E.
 Gruber photo collection, special events, and more.

 The Cornell Art Museum at Old School Square – View innovative and provocative works of art at this small town museum, housed in a restored 1913 elementary school building.
-The Museum exposes the community to artwork that is culturally relevant and exciting, hoping to foster creativity and inspire imagination.
+The Museum exposes the community to the artwork that is culturally relevant and exciting, hoping to foster creativity and inspire imagination.
 Museum shows typically begin with a theme, and blossom into dynamic group exhibitions that excite visitors from all backgrounds.
-Exhibits rotate every three to four months, and feature contemporary and cutting-edge works from both regional, national and internationally acclaimed artists.
+Exhibits rotate every three to four months and feature contemporary and cutting-edge works from both regional, national, and internationally acclaimed artists.

 Boca Raton History Museum – Visitors can immerse themselves in the rich history of Boca Raton at this museum, located in the historic 1927 Town Hall, originally designed by Addison Mizner and listed on the National Register of Historic Places.
-Showcasing local history topics of general interest such as World War II, the 1960s, Boca Raton Then & Now, and housing two permanent exhibits which display artifacts from Mizner Industries, the museum has gained reputation as a center for Addison Mizner and Mizner Style artifacts of Florida’s glamorous 1920s era.
+Showcasing local history topics of general interest such as World War II, the 1960s, Boca Raton Then & Now, and housing two permanent exhibits which display artifacts from Mizner Industries, the museum has gained a reputation as a center for Addison Mizner and Mizner Style artifacts of Florida’s glamorous 1920s era.
 The museum has also become known as a repository for artifacts and information on the history of IBM in Boca Raton, home of the original IMB PC, ancestor of all modern “PC” computers.
-An array of history tours are available by advanced reservation, such as a walking tour of the famous Boca Raton Resort & Club and a tour of the Boca Express Train Museum, located at the Boca Raton FEC Station.
+An array of history tours are available by advanced reservation, such as a walking tour of the famous The Boca Raton and a tour of the Boca Express Train Museum, located at the Boca Raton FEC Station.

 Boca Raton Museum of Art – As a leading cultural institution in South Florida, this museum attracts more than 200,000 visitors annually to its galleries and programs.
 The 44,000-square-foot facility has achieved international recognition for its dynamic changing exhibitions and distinguished permanent collection.
 The Museum’s many public programs include artist presentations, family activities, and more than 100 classes per week at its studio Art School.

 Wick Theatre & Costume Museum – The Costume Museum at the Wick Theatre is an astounding exhibit of the finest costumes ever brought to the Broadway stage by the most honored and respected designers in the history of the American Musical Theatre.
 The incredible venue houses a collection of original costumes from more than 50 Broadway productions and revivals with an estimated value of more than 20 million dollars.
 Visitors can enjoy viewing costumes for Titanic, How to Succeed in Business Without Really Trying, Camelot, Dracula, My Fair Lady, and many more.
-Tours are available, as are theatre shows, cabaret and dining on sumptuous fare at the elegant Tavern Room, a loving homage to the famed Tavern-on-the-Green® complete with the lovely china and crystal from that iconic restaurant and beneath the amber and crystal chandelier that once graced its foyer.
+Tours are available, as are theatre shows, cabaret, and dining on the sumptuous fare at the elegant Tavern Room, a loving homage to the famed Tavern-on-the-Green® complete with the lovely china and crystal from that iconic restaurant and beneath the amber and crystal chandelier that once graced its foyer.
 Many of the theatrical costumes seen during the tours are the original Broadway wardrobes from some of the Great White Way’s most historic productions.